arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 All projects have some kind of external dependencies on libraries and most programming languages have at least one package manager to handle installation of these.
 For example ruby has [bundler](http://bundler.io/) and node.js has [npm](https://www.npmjs.org/).
 Use a package manager and be sure to include the file that specifies package versions in the project.

-Go through the dependencies list once in a while and check what packages have been updated and if the updates might be of interest.
+Go through the list of dependencies once in a while and check which packages have been updated and if the update might be of interest.
 For example, you can do this easily with bundler using the command `bundle outdated` or with npm using `npm outdated`.

 A majority of “good” packages use [semantic versioning](http://semver.org/) which helps you understand what to expect from a new version of a package.
 It tells you if a version is backwards compatible, adds new features or just fixes bugs.